 Below are the more notable aspects of the EC recommendation.

 Annex II – Quality System Assessment

-#15 in the list states that “Notified bodies should check the coherence between the quantity of produced or purchased crucial raw material or components approved for the design and the quantity of finished products.”
-This recommendation is clearly a direct response to the PIP scandal, (http://bit.ly/MHRAReport) but how would an auditor perform a physical inventory during a quality system audit?
+#15 in the list states that “Notified bodies should check the coherence between the quantity of produced or purchased crucial raw material or components approved for the design and the number of finished products.”
+This recommendation is a direct response to the PIP scandal (http://bit.ly/MHRAReport), but how would an auditor perform a physical inventory during a quality system audit?